-The aim of VILLUM Investigator Programme is to support researchers who have the potential to make significant contributions to technical and natural sciences.
+The aim of the VILLUM Investigator Programme is to allow researchers to pursue original new ideas in technical and natural sciences.

 Applicants who are already established in Denmark are expected to be active researchers who have a track record of excellent research the last 10 years.